kubevirt/demo/README.md

 ```
 # Connect to the serial console
 $ ./virtctl console testvm
+# OR with krew/virt installed
+$ kubectl virt console testvm

 # Connect to the graphical display
 # This requires remote-viewer from the virt-viewer package and a graphical desktop from where oyu run virtctl
 $ ./virtctl vnc testvm
+# OR with krew/virt installed
+$ kubectl virt vnc testvm
 ```

 ## Next steps